bcharron/tsdk/README.md

 - Senders: the number of goroutines (~threads) that will send to Kafka.
 - SendBatchSize: how many metrics to put in each Kafka message.
 It is NOT the Kafka batch size.
-- DiskBatchSize is how many metrics to batch together when writing to disk.
+- DiskBatchSize: how many metrics to batch together when writing to disk.
 If it's too low, the disk becomes a bottleneck.
+- DiskMaxSize: how many bytes can be queued to disk.
+Defaults to 10000000 (10M).
+If this limit is exceeded and the memory queue is full then new metrics are dropped.
+- DiskQueueBuffer: size of the temporary queue between the memory queue manager and the disk queue manager.
+If you tend to receive a lot of metrics via the Telnet interface or in very small batches via HTTP, make this higher.
+  Defaults to 10000.
 - FlushPeriodMS: If there are less than `SendBatchSize` in the queue, wait `FlushPeriodMS` milliseconds before sending the queued metrics to Kafka.
+- CompressionCodec: compression used when sending to kafka.
+Valid options are "gzip", "lzo", "snappy" and "none".

+## License

+This software is licensed under the GPL v3.
+See LICENSE for more details.

-Author: Benjamin Charron <bcharron@pobox.com>
+tsdk Copyright (C) 2018 Benjamin Charron <bcharron@pobox.com>
+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it under certain conditions.